jaanr143/jaanr143.github.io/OPENME.md

 ##  FEARLESS (2008)
 <img src= https://user-images.githubusercontent.com/118234261/203671811-4ee71d58-3c1c-4be0-b83c-22dde8d462df.png width =200>

-1. You Belong With Me-
+1. You Belong With Me-  it is inspired by a phone call between a male friend of hers and his girlfriend that she overheard, the lyrics is about an insecure protagonist's unrequited love for an out-of-reach interest.
+Once again relatable and it was my favorite song when I was in elementary.
-2. The Way I Loved You
+2. The Way I Loved You - the lyrics is about being in love with a bad guy when you're going out with a nice guy.
+It is very popular and relatable to wattpad sotries that I read and the song is fun to sing
-3. Love story
+3. Love story -  Swift wrote the song using William Shakespeare's tragedy Romeo and Juliet as a reference point.
+The lyrics narrate a troubled romance between two characters that ends with a marriage proposal, contrary to Shakespeare's tragic conclusion.